-There are numerous “solvent based” products on the market, and some that are fragrance free.
+There are many “solvent-based” products on the market and some that are fragrance-free.

 2. Know When to Call an Expert

-If you do not have much experience with cleaning, or if your couch is extremely expensive or made from light colored or fancy fabrics, you may want to let an expert do everything but vacuum out crumbs.
-(Why do you have crumbs on your expensive couch anyway?
+If you have little experience with cleaning, or if your couch is extremely expensive or made from light-colored or fancy fabrics, let an expert do everything but vacuum out crumbs.
+(Why do you have crumbs on your expensive couch, anyway?
 Take that snack to the family room!)
 Expert cleaners will also know how to remove tough stains and odors beyond normal cleaning.

 3. Clean the Vacuum before you Vacuum Your Couch